Office Sex Fantasy

 Situating it in fantasy research

 Large-scale fantasy research has since placed the workplace among familiar erotic scripts.
-Justin Lehmiller's Tell Me What You Want (2018), drawing on a survey of 4,175 Americans, identifies novelty and adventure (including sex in unusual or public places) and taboo and forbidden themes as two of its seven core fantasy categories: the precise registers an office scenario occupies.
-Lay reference works such as Glamour's A–Z of kinks likewise list workplace and boss-employee role-play as a common, mainstream scenario kink, while Joyal and Carpentier (2017) found that fantasies about novel settings and submission/dominance scripts are statistically common rather than unusual in the general population.
+Justin Lehmiller's Tell Me What You Want (2018), drawing on a survey of 4,175 Americans, sorts fantasies into seven core categories, two of which map directly onto the office scenario: novelty, adventure and variety (which includes sex in unusual or public places) and taboo and forbidden sex.
+The eroticised boss-employee dynamic also draws on a third category, power, control and rough sex.
+Lay reference works such as Glamour's A–Z of kinks likewise list workplace and boss-employee role-play as a common, mainstream scenario kink, while Joyal and Carpentier (2017), surveying 1,040 adults in Quebec, found that 45.6% reported at least one so-called paraphilic fantasy, with novel-setting and dominance/submission scripts among the most commonly endorsed: statistically ordinary rather than unusual.

 In practice